pratulyab/amnesia/README.md

 ## 4) How To Run:
 - Make sure to have redis-server installed.
 Run redis-server
-	- "-S" is used to specify the scheduler
-	- which in this case is django
 - Run django's local server and visit localhost
 - Signup + Login
 	- If working with existing database: